bfeinsilver/ginseng/README.md

 ![K2 Raster Map](https://github.com/bfeinsilver/ginseng/blob/master/map-large.png)

-In the final steps of the pipeline, the classified occurrences are aggregated by Species Key using the most frequently occurring bioclimatic belt and linked back to their corresponding genetic sequences according to the set of relationships defined below:
+In the final steps of the pipeline, the classified occurrences are aggregated by Species Key using the most frequently occurring bioclimatic belt and linked back to their corresponding genetic sequences according to the relationships defined below:

 ![Relationship Diagram](https://github.com/bfeinsilver/ginseng/blob/master/relationship-diagram.png)